BazookaMusic/goskiplist/README.md

 var union = new(Skiplist)
 union.InitSkiplist(0.5, 30, FAST)

-/*the union,items are inserted anew according to the parameters of the initialized list
+/*the union items are inserted anew according to the parameters of the initialized list
 , complexity O(n + m)  */
 union := union.Union(head, other)